Chad Allen (actor): Personal life

-In 1996, at age 21, Allen was outed as gay when the U.S. tabloid The Globe published photos of him kissing another man in a hot tub at a party.
+In 1996, at age 21, Allen was outed as gay when the US tabloid The Globe published photos of him kissing another man in a hot tub at a party.
 The photos were sold by someone who claimed to be a friend of the couple.
 Allen has since become an activist for the LGBT community in addition to his continuing acting and producing career.
 On January 17, 2006, Allen appeared on CNN's Larry King Live with San Francisco mayor Gavin Newsom to represent his viewpoint in a debate over same-sex marriage.
 Allen thanked Newsom for his attempts to legalize same-sex marriage in the city.
 Allen has been featured in The Advocate magazine multiple times and has appeared on three of its covers.

 In November 2006, The Los Angeles Daily News wrote in passing that Allen's partner, Jeremy Glazer, was also in the film Save Me.
 In a September 2008 interview with Out.com, Allen stated that he was currently in a three-year relationship and had been sober for eight years.
 In October 2008, AfterElton.com stated his boyfriend to be Glazer.
 In May 2009, Allen was the recipient of a GLAAD Media Award: the Davidson/Valentini Award.
 In his acceptance speech he said he had met Glazer, his partner, exactly four years earlier.
 They broke up in 2015.

-Allen graduated from University of California, Los Angeles in June 2015 with a Bachelor of Arts in Psychology.
+Allen graduated from the University of California, Los Angeles in June 2015 with a Bachelor of Arts in Psychology.
 He graduated from the Psy.D.
 Program in Clinical Psychology at Antioch University, New England in 2020.